Truth Transcends Politics

-Another important aspect to Columbus Day is having the worldview which can even account for any and all criticisms of human behavior at all.
+Along the lines of criticizing folks at all, another important aspect to Columbus Day is having the worldview which can even account for any criticisms of human behavior at all.

 Columbus was evil?
 Says who?
 What worldview can provide the objective moral criteria that is transcendent upon all people and all nations and is unchanging, from 1492 all the way to 2016?
 Certainly not the one held by most of the people who protest Columbus Day.